 West Virginia has been great.
 I couldn’t think of a place I’d rather live and work than right here in the Northern Panhandle.

-What makes West Virginia special to me is its history, its hometown feel, its ruggedness, its independent spirit, and, most importantly its people.
+What makes West Virginia and the Ohio Valley special to me is its history, its hometown feel, its ruggedness, its independent spirit, and, most importantly its people.
 The friends, clients, and co-workers I’ve had the fortune of meeting are some of the best and most genuine people I could ever hope to meet on this planet.

 From my experience growing up in central Florida, to my time in college in Washington D.C., and of course NYC, people like the ones I have met here are hard to come by.